moliver28/research-handbook/content/handbook/security/corporate/services/laptops/security/encryption/_index.md

 Take a single screenshot with two windows side-by-side showing both the confirmation of enabled Full Disk Encryption as well as the info showing your serial number.

-Both pieces of information can be found by clicking on the Apple icon in the top left corner of your screen.
+Both pieces of information can be found by:

-For proof of disk encryption, choose `System Preferences -> Security & Privacy`, and then choose the `FileVault` tab near the top of the window.

-For your serial number, choose the `About This Mac` option.
+1. In the Menu Bar click on  ** > System Settings**.
+2. Click on the "Security & Privacy" icon.
+3. Click on the "FileVault" tab.
+4. Then in the Menu Bar click on  ** > About This Mac**.
+5. Take a screenshot for both windows side by side

 ### Linux